 Fair enough?
 Then let’s get started…

-Your first step to being taken seriously.
+Your first step to positioning yourself as an expert

 The first step is that, from now on, you will never blame a client for things going wrong.
 Now, of course, you can vent and kick and scream all you need to get out the initial frustration when they do…